ScionFL: Efficient and Robust Secure Quantized Aggregation: : Additional Details

-In this section, we measure the efficiency gains achieved by our approximation method, discussed in~\sect{sec:our-approx-approach}, by counting the number of cross terms that must be computed securely using~MPC.
+\myparatight{Efficiency Analysis} We measure the efficiency gains achieved by our approximation method, discussed in~\secref{sec:our-approx-approach}, by counting the number of~\emph{cross terms}\footnote{Terms for which interaction among~MPC servers is necessary.} that must be computed securely using~MPC.
 Cross terms are terms that compute the product of two or more shares.
-While the exact amount of computation and communication varies depending on the~MPC protocol and setting~(e.g., honest vs.\ dishonest majority or semi-honest vs.\ malicious security), we believe cross terms can provide a protocol-independent and realistic assessment of scalability.\footnote{We acknowledge that the analysis cannot provide an exact comparison, owing to the presence of the product term in the approximation.
-For example, depending on the underlying~MPC setup, the product term~($\termProd$) may require more communication than the middle terms~($\termMid$), and therefore the effect of approximation may be minimized.}
+While the exact amount of computation and communication varies depending on the~MPC protocol and setting~(e.g., honest vs.\ dishonest majority or semi-honest vs.\ malicious security), we believe cross terms can provide a protocol-independent and realistic assessment of scalability.\footnote{We acknowledge that the analysis cannot provide an exact comparison, owing to the presence of the product term in the approximation. e.g., depending on the underlying~MPC setup, the product term~($\termProd$) may require more communication than the middle terms~($\termMid$), and therefore the effect of approximation may be minimized.}

-Tab.~\ref{tab:efficiency-via-approximation} provides the details regarding the number of cross terms involved in obtaining the arithmetic equivalent of~$\bitb = \xor_{i=1}^{\numshares} \bitb_i$.
+Tab.~\ref{tab:efficiency-via-approximation} provides details regarding the number of cross terms involved in obtaining the arithmetic equivalent of~$\bitb = \xor_{i=1}^{\numshares} \bitb_i$.
 The gains increase significantly with a higher number of shares~$\numshares$ due to the exponential growth in the number of cross terms for the exact computation.
-Tab.~\ref{tab:efficiency-via-approximation} also provides the details for a bit injection operation in which the product of a~Boolean bit~$\bitb$ and a scale value~$\scale$ is securely computed.
+Tab.~\ref{tab:efficiency-via-approximation} also provides details for a bit injection operation in which the product of a~Boolean bit~$\bitb$ and a scale value~$\scale$ is securely computed.
 Given~$\scale = \sum_{i=1}^{\numshares} \scale_i$, the value~$\bitb \cdot \scale$ can be computed by first computing either~$\bitbAr$ or~$\bitbapprox$~(depending on whether an exact or approximate value is required) and then multiplying by~$\scale$.